 The patterns of genetic change resulting from New Genetic Engineering techniques (New GE) is often unique and cannot be achieved with conventional breeding.
 This also applies to cases in which no additional genes are inserted into the genome.

-Scientists working for the US company Calyxt have targeted a group of gluten proteins (gliadins) in wheat that are thought to cause inflammatory bowel diseases (celiac disease).
-These genes occur within a large family of genes that are present in so-called gene clusters (i. e. in multiple copies) at different locations in the genome.
+Researchers working for the US company, Calyxt, targeted a group of gluten proteins (gliadins) in wheat that are thought to cause inflammatory bowel diseases (celiac disease).
+These genes occur within a large family of genes which are present in so-called gene clusters (i. e. in multiple copies) at different locations in the genome.
 So far, conventional breeding has not been able to reduce the large number of genes and gene copies.
-With the help of the CRISPR/Cas gene scissors, scientists succeeded for the first time in 2018 in switching off a large number of these genes: 35 of 45 genes that produce gliadins were ‘switched off’.
+With the help of the CRISPR/Cas gene scissors, researchers succeeded for the first time in 2018 in switching off a large number of these genes: 35 out of 45 genes that produce gliadins were ‘switched off’.
 The result is a unique pattern of genetic modification in wheat.

 However, this can also trigger unintended biological properties, e. g. changes in ingredients.
 For this reason, these plants must be examined in detail to determine risks, even if no additional genes are inserted to achieve this new gene combination.
 The European Food Safety Authority (EFSA) also came to the conclusion that the large number of mutations is far beyond any previously risk-assessed plant.
 According to EFSA, it is necessary to prevent the accumulation of any protein fragments associated with initiation of the inflammatory cascade.